saidulIslam1602/K-Chief-Marine-Automation-Platform/docs/PROJECT_OVERVIEW.md

 ## Executive Summary

-The **K-Chief Marine Automation Platform** is a comprehensive, enterprise-grade marine vessel automation system built with .NET 8.
+The **HMI Marine Automation Platform** is a comprehensive, enterprise-grade marine vessel automation system built with .NET 8.
 It provides real-time monitoring, control, and management of marine vessels, engines, sensors, and alarm systems through a modern, scalable architecture.

 ### Key Highlights